K4Lok/task-master-trello-like-web-app/README.md

 To move a task card across sections, simply drag and drop the card to a new section.

+## Todo

+- About Us page
+- Tutorial Page
+- Create page
+- Visual feedback after CRUD operations from the client-side
+- Check the task ownerships from backend before CRUD

 ## Contributing

 If you would like to contribute to the Task Master project, please fork the repository and submit a pull request.
 All contributions are welcome!